celebrateyang/bamboo-screen-recorder/README.md

 # BA Recorder

 A lightweight Android screen recorder app.
-It captures only the screen (no microphone) and saves MP4 videos to the public Movies/BA_Recorder folder so they appear in your Gallery.
+It captures the screen and saves MP4 videos to the public Movies/BA_Recorder folder so they appear in your Gallery.

 - Min Android version: 7.0 (API 24)
 - Target Android version: 14/15
 - Video location: Movies/BA_Recorder (public)

 ## Install directly (GitHub Releases)
-- Go to the repository’s Releases page and download the latest APK: [Releases](../../releases)
+- Open the repository’s Releases page and download the latest APK in the Assets section: [Releases](../../releases)
-- On your phone, open the APK and allow “Install unknown apps” for your browser/file manager if prompted.
+- On your phone, tap the downloaded APK to install.
+  - If prompted, allow “Install unknown apps” for your browser or file manager.
   - If installation fails due to signature mismatch, uninstall older debug builds before installing this one.

 ## Install on your phone (source build)